 The U.S. Treasury completed its final sale of the AIG stock in mid-December, concluding the bailout with what Treasury called a positive return of $22.7 billion.

 Some business analysts are quick to defend the AIG board, arguing that considering such an action is exactly what the board is supposed to do because its top priority is to return value to its shareholders.

-"Gratitude doesn’t make money," writes Matthew
+"Gratitude doesn’t make money," writes Matthew Philips of Bloomberg Businessweek.

 Furthermore, if the board does not give careful consideration to the case, Greenberg could challenge its decision to abstain, the New York Times reports.
 Should the former CEO snare a major settlement without AIG, the company could face additional lawsuits from other shareholders.

 However, as Forbes magazine writes, "Joining Greenberg’s lawsuit may be the prudent way for the board to meet its obligations to investors, but it surely won’t play well in the court of public opinion."

 Already public opinion is weighing heavily against Greenberg for filing his lawsuit in the first place, and now against AIG for considering joining the suit.